Olive flounder: Parasites

-The myxozoan Kudoa septemlineata has been described in 2010 from olive flounder from Korea.
+The myxozoan Kudoa septempunctata has been described in 2010 from olive flounder from Korea.
 This microscopic parasite infects the trunk muscles of the olive flounder where it causes myoliquefaction.
-Ingestion of raw fish containing K. septemlineata spores has been reported as a cause of food poisoning (gastroenteritis) in Japan since 2003.
-However, laboratory studies performed in 2015 and 2016 on adult and suckling mice showed that K. septemlineata spores were excreted in faeces and did not affect the gastrointestinal tract.
+Ingestion of raw fish containing K. septempunctata spores has been reported as a cause of food poisoning (gastroenteritis) in Japan since 2003.

+Non-human laboratory studies performed in 2015 and 2016 on adult and suckling mice showed that K. septempunctata spores were excreted in faeces and did not affect the gastrointestinal tract.
+However, a 2023 study using improved animal models (suckling mice maintained at 31–35°C and house musk shrews) demonstrated that K. septempunctata spores do cause diarrhea and emesis by disrupting intestinal tight junctions and inducing serotonin secretion, reconciling the earlier discrepancies.

+Bacteria

+Olive flounder are susceptible to bacterial infections.
+Notable bacterial pathogens include Streptococcus parauberis and Vibrio ichthyoenteri.